- Postmark accepted as proof of timely payment. Bring your envelope to the post office and have it hand stamped for Jan 31, April 30 and July 31

 See Interest Schedule

 The State of Wisconsin allows for forgiveness of interest and penalties on delinquent property taxes only in very narrow situations.
-For example, interest and penalties on property taxes may be forgiven under the following circumstance:
+Interest and penalties on property taxes may be forgiven under the following circumstance:

 - Delay or administrative error by the U.S. Postal Office caused the tax payment to arrive untimely.
 Wisconsin Statute § 74.69.